Dana94/2019-website/blog/2020-06-05-using-redux-in-react.md

 export {addColor, removeColor} from './colors';
 ```

-That way, there is no confusion if the correct actions file is being called.
+That way in a component, there is no confusion if the correct actions file is being called.
 Of course, there is only one actions file in this example so it's not really necessary.

 ```js
 import * as actions from '../store/actions/index.js';